The Artifactory Upgrade Failed – What Next?

 3. The Artifactory application starts and converts its linked systems

-Once Tomcat has started running the "artifactory.war" and "access.war" web applications, the Artifactory system should detect that an upgrade is required and begin making system changes.
+During an upgrade, your Artifactory system should detect that an upgrade is required and begin making system changes during this stage

-Currently the Artifactory application has two separate subprocesses.
-There is a main Artifactory process for the main Binary Repository system, and an Access process that manages security systems such as authentication.
+Currently, the Artifactory application has two distinct subprocesses.
+There's the principal Artifactory process for the main binary repository system and an Access process that manages security systems, such as authentication.
 The two processes have separate log folders.

-You should see updated log entries in both the $ARTIFACTORY_HOME/logs/artifactory.log and $ARTIFACTORY_HOME/access/logs/access.log files throughout this final stage.
+You should see updated log entries in both the:

-The Artifactory application will perform many actions, which can be divided into 4 sub-stages:
+The Artifactory application will perform many actions, which can be divided into four (4) substages:

-Artifactory attempts to connect with its bundled Access server, which should have started at around the same time.
-This is a local web application hosted by default on the URL http://127.0.0.1:8040/access.
+Artifactory attempts to connect to its bundled Access server, which should have started at around the same time.
+This is a local web application hosted by default on the URL https://127.0.0.1:8040/access.

-There is a separate startup sequence for the Access server, found in the $ARTIFACTORY_HOME/access/logs/access.log location.
+There's a separate startup sequence for the Access server, which can be found in the $ARTIFACTORY_HOME/access/logs/access.log folder.

 Stage 3B – Upgrades only

-The first major change done is a database migration.
-Artifactory converts its database schema from the current version to an upgraded schema:
+The first major change that's executed in this substage is a database migration.
+Artifactory converts its database schema from its current version to an upgraded schema:

 2019-09-10 20:57:15,376 [art-init] [INFO ] (o.a.s.d.v.ArtifactoryDBVersion:121) – Starting database conversion from 6.5.18(60518900) to 6.12.1(61201900)